UL All-weather Coat

 - Apply detergent diluted with water and wash with a soft sponge if badly stained.
 Do not scrub the surface joints or the seam tape on the back.

-- Occasionally tumble dry the garment at a upper limit of 60°C to restore water repellency
+- If necessary, tumble dry the garment at a upper limit of 60°C to restore water repellency.

 - Do not bleach and do not use fabric softener.